Singalt16/ruby-unit-test-examples/README.md

 ## Run your tests: ##
 1. Simply run your script as you would any other Ruby script and the Test::Unit framework will do the rest.
-See below for an example of the Test::Unit output
+See below for an example of the Test::Unit output, which shows that one of our tests has failed:

 	<img src="images/image2.jpg" width="75%">